-In the event of unforeseen circumstances that impact everyone or if this class is moved online, exams may be given online using Canvas and proctoring services on the days designated in the syllabus.
+Exams may be given online using Canvas and ProctorU on the days designated in the syllabus.
 If this is the case, you will complete the entire exam on Canvas, and it will be timed.
 There will also be multiple versions of the exam.
+You will be required to use ProctorU to access and complete the exam.
 You will need a computer, webcam and microphone (either computer installed or separate) to take the exams.
 Webcams are available at Walmart or Amazon for \$10-15.
 You are not permitted to use your textbook, notes, google, or any other resources on the exam.
-Your exams will be proctored via a web camera with a microphone.
+Your exams will be proctored via a web camera with a microphone by ProctorU.
 During your exam you are not permitted to leave the computer (bathroom breaks, etc.), you must take the exam in a quiet room, and you must have good lighting and sound.
-You will need to follow the registration instructions for the proctoring service.
+You will need to follow the registration instructions for ProctorU posted in the Getting Started section on Canvas.
+The University of Texas at Tyler is covering the cost of proctoring.
 Copying any questions/answers on an exam or discussing exam questions with other students is considered cheating and may result in failing the course and/or other scholastic dishonesty disciplinary actions.